keystonejs/keystone/examples/testing/README.md

 describe('Example tests using test runner', () => {
   test(
-    'Create a Person using the list items API', runner(async ({ context }) => {
+    'Create a Person using the Query API', runner(async ({ context }) => {
       ...
     })